-The Command Prompt is a powerful tool, and we enjoy using it.
-However, it does look somewhat boring and unfriendly.
-The good news is that you can customize Command Prompt aspects according to your needs and preferences, including its appearance and color scheme.
-This tutorial shows you all the different options you can tweak to make the Command Prompt not only look but also work the way you want it to.
-There is a lot to go through, so let's get started:
+The Command Prompt (CMD) is a powerful tool, and many enjoy using it.
+However, it does look somewhat boring and intimidating, especially for younger audiences.
+The good news is that you can configure the Command Prompt settings according to your needs and preferences, as well as change its appearance and color scheme.
+This tutorial shows you how to customize CMD so that it not only looks better but also works the way you want it to.
+There is a lot to go through, so let’s get started:

 What is the Command Prompt?

-The Command Prompt showing some of the commands that you can run
+The Command Prompt showing some of the commands you can run

 How to access Command Prompt’s Properties

-While there are many ways to launch the Command Prompt, we prefer to type "cmd" in our taskbar's search field, and then press Enter.
+While there are many ways to launch the Command Prompt, many prefer to type cmd in the taskbar’s search field and press Enter.
 Of course, you can also click or tap on the Command Prompt search result.

-Once the app launches, you can either click or tap its "C:" icon on the top-left corner, or right-click or press-and-hold the title bar to reveal the app's menu.
-Then, choose Properties to start customizing the way the Command Prompt looks and works.
+Once it launches, click or tap its C:\ icon in the top-left corner (or right-click/press-and-hold the title bar) to reveal the app’s menu.
+Then, choose Properties to begin exploring how to customize CMD through its detailed settings.

 Go to Properties to make the desired changes